gochirsukh/ruby_basics/enumerables-clode-blocks/map-methods/readme.md

 #### Exclamation Point in Ruby

 * `maps!` and `collect!`
-* Ruby iften adds "!" to indicate more powerfull of destructive version of a method
+* Ruby often adds "!" to indicate more powerfull of destructive version of a method
 * Works the same but replaces array contents
 * in below example Items in the array is permanently changed